CODE-MNA/football-app-api/README.md

 Request Body:

 - displayName (string): `The display name of the player.`
 - position (string): `The position of the player.
-Allowed values are "Goalkeeper," "Defender," "Mid-Fielder," or "Striker."`
+Allowed values are "Goalkeeper", "Defender", "Mid-Fielder | MidFielder" or "Striker".`
 - profileImg (Image File Binary): `The profile image of the player.`

 Example Request Body: